nburwick/project-1/README.md

 ## Transportation Cost & Pricing Analysis

-1. What correlations can we see in transportation cost and price of beer?
+1. What correlations can we see in average monthly income and average cost of beer as well as the  transportation cost and price of beer?
     - Is there a correlation to average income and pricing in an given area?
     - Include domestic and imported beer findings